-You love music and also want to play some of your own, probably why you learned to play guitar in the first place.
+You love music and also want to play some of your own, probably that’s the reason you learned to play guitar in the first place.
 But it is not an easy instrument to play and the process becomes even harder when having small hands.

 If you have small hands, you know the struggle those guitar chords give you and if such is the case, then you are at the right place as we have curated a list of some of the best electric guitar for small hands that you can hitch yourself with.